 Lots of reasons!
 While some people leave school and go straight into teacher education because they love working with young children, others come into teaching later in life, drawn by their understanding of the vital importance of the first years of children's development.

 Many people develop an interest through their involvement in the education of their own young children and bring that experience into early childhood teaching.

 The benchmark qualification for New-Zealand-qualified early childhood teachers is a Bachelor of Teaching (Early Childhood Education) or Diploma of Teaching (Early Childhood Education), or an equivalent Level 7 qualification approved by the Education Council for registration.

 New Zealand provides a diverse range of both parent-led and teacher-led services for young children.

 Other early childhood education services include:

-Yes – current requirements for all ECE services enable them to employ people who are not yet qualified and registered or who are engaged in tertiary study.
+Yes, current requirements for all early childhood education services enable them to employ people who are not yet qualified and registered or who are engaged in tertiary study.
 Particular tertiary providers offer centre-based and field-based programmes.
 Talk to tertiary providers about this option.

-We recommend that in years 12 and 13 you gain some experience helping out in an ECE service, as experience in working with young children can assist in gaining entry to some programmes.
-Some schools encourage work experience and run programmes where you may be able to work in an ECE service.
+We recommend that in years 12 and 13 you gain some experience helping out in an early childhood education service, as experience in working with young children can assist in gaining entry to some programmes.
+Some schools encourage work experience and run programmes where you may be able to work in an early childhood education service.

-You may like to call your local ECE or kindergarten association and ask to talk to a teacher about their work, or talk to the recruitment officer at your nearest tertiary provider.
+You may like to call your local early childhood education or kindergarten association and ask to talk to a teacher about their work, or talk to the recruitment officer at your nearest tertiary provider.